ALbaron-Awad/Secret_Sharing/README.md

 ## Split a Secrets

-Enter the input of your secret into the field.
+ -Enter the input of your secret into the field.

-Select the number  of Shares and Thresholds .
+ -Select the number  of Shares and Thresholds .

-Copy the encrypted output .
+ -Copy the encrypted output .

 ## Combine a Secrets

-Gather the required  number of Threshold .
+ -Gather the required  number of Threshold .

-Enter the content from each Threshold  into the field,line by line .
+ -Enter the content from each Threshold  into the field,line by line .

-The original text will be displayed in the field.
+ -The original text will be displayed in the field.

 # Testing